 You first need to connect with your audience using social media as well as relevant and practical content such as catchy articles, creative videos etc. to attract your customers to the solution you are offering.
 It doesn’t end there; you need to build a relationship with them as well.
 This is often easier to do when you create an image your customers feel is easy to understand and relate to.

-Coca Cola is a typical example.
-Over the years, Coca Cola has been described as a brand that connects with its audience in a way other brands are struggling to.
+Coca-Cola is a typical example.
+Over the years, Coca-Cola has been described as a brand that connects with its audience in a way other brands are struggling to.

-They recently described their revised marketing strategy as “Moving from Creative Excellence to Content Excellence” Making good use of the power of videos especially in this digital age, Coca Cola constantly comes up with creative videos that leave their customers not just excited, but actually, pushes them to share it via social media.
-They usually build up on the image they have already created, giving customers the impression that Coca Cola is a consistent brand that knows what they are about.
-This, in turn, gives customers confidence in the brand and has enabled Coca Cola to stay competitive over the years.
+They recently described their revised marketing strategy as “Moving from Creative Excellence to Content Excellence” Making good use of the power of videos especially in this digital age, Coca-Cola constantly comes up with creative videos that leave their customers not just excited, but actually, pushes them to share it via social media.
+They usually build up on the image they have already created, giving customers the impression that Coca-Cola is a consistent brand that knows what they are about.
+This, in turn, gives customers confidence in the brand and has enabled Coca-Cola to stay competitive over the years.
 Is your content marketing strategy in line with the brand image you would like to create?

-Social media has also proven to be a great ally for the brand, as Coca Cola uses it as a channel to identify fresh ideas.
-And keep up with new things their customers may be looking out for, especially through Facebook and Twitter.
+Social media has also proven to be a great ally for the brand, as Coca-Cola uses it as a channel to identify fresh ideas.
+And keep up with new things their customers may be looking out for, especially on Facebook and Twitter.
 This brand screams innovation and dynamism, as they constantly come up with something fresh their target audience can be excited about.
 For example, their recent personalized campaign where customers could get a coke bottle with their names, or in the Ghanaian context, their day names, on it.
 Videos concerning this new twist to the product went viral, as everybody definitely wanted to get a coke with their name on it!
 Here’s a great lesson from that: Keep your customers engaged with your brand, and don’t be afraid to think outside the box!